AllianceAuth-Apps/allianceauth-example-plugin/README.md

 ## Clearing migrations

-Instead of renaming your app in the migrations its easier to just recreate them later in the process.
+Instead of renaming your app in the migrations it's easier to just recreate them later in the process.
 For this to work you need to delete the old migration files in your migrations folder.

 ```bash
 rm your-app-name/migrations/0001_initial.py